joshuanianji/joshuanianji.github.io/README.md

 ## Run Locally

-Open up the project in a devcontainer, then run the following
+I'm using [asdf](https://asdf-vm.com/) to manage my Node.js version.
+You can install the correct version by running `asdf install` in the root of the project.

 ```
 pnpm i